Zabihullah Karimullah: Attorney General

-H.E Zabihullah K. Karimullah was appointed in April, 2021 as the Attorney General of Afghanistan by President Ashraf Ghani.
+H.E Zabihullah K. Karimullah was appointed in April 2021 as the Attorney General of Afghanistan by President Ashraf Ghani.
 Karimullah served his country by strengthening the rule of law and accountability for human rights violations.
 He also focused on civic values and fighting against corruption, inequality, injustice, and violence against women and children in Afghanistan.

+New Zealand

+After the Fall of Kabul in 2021, he, his wife, and their four children were accepted as refugees by New Zealand.
+They now live in Auckland.